RoyCurtis/ASE2GIMP/README.md

 palette files by converting them into GIMP'S GPL format.
 The converted palette is automatically added to the user's GIMP palette library.

-[This script was originally written in 2008 by Chris Mohler][ORIGINAL].
+[This script was originally written in 2008 by Chris Mohler for Kuler's palette exports][ORIGINAL].
 It was updated by Roy Curtis in 2018 [after an issue report on reddit by /u/Adderbox76][REDDIT].

+This plugin allows ASE palettes exported from [Adobe's Color Creative Cloud (formerly Kuler)][KULER] to be converted to GPL files and imported into GIMP.

 # Installation